 By Suzy Bales (Rodale Press, 2007)

 Gardeners in the North are often told to console themselves through the long winter by planting a garden with “winter interest.”
-Give yourself something to look at during that fourth or fifth gray, cold month.
+Give yourself something to look at during that fourth or fifth gray, cold month, the mantra goes, about enjoying your garden in winter.

 Despite that, there is so much to like about this book.
 For example, Bales devotes considerable space to two topics northern gardeners should embrace as part of their winter-survival strategy: early-blooming spring bulbs and plant-based holiday décor.
 We are stuck with winter a long time, so we should make the best of it on the two ends of the season.
 Bulb bloom times are compressed in the North, compared to the East Coast where Bales lives, but the sight of the first crocuses, scillas or dwarf irises are just as meaningful.
 Bales’ holiday decorating tips are steal-worthy, too.
 I especially like her holiday tree made of hydrangeas and allium and have made something similar in the past based on her design.